Brady Ackerman

 Brady Ackerman is an American sports commentator in Jacksonville, Florida.
-He works as an afternoon talk show host 3–7pm on 1010XL,WJXL radio.
+He works as an afternoon talk show host 3–7 pm on 1010XL,WJXL radio.
 He also works on the Gators Sports Network for Florida football.
 He serves as the co-host on the pre and post game shows as well as the sideline reporter on all Florida football games.
 In addition to his broadcasting responsibilities he serves as a writer and contributor for Gridiron Now.

 Early life and education

-Brady Ackerman was born September 10, 1969 in Augusta, Georgia.
+Ackerman was born September 10, 1969, in Augusta, Georgia.
 He graduated from Duncan U. Fletcher High School, Neptune Beach Florida in 1987.
 He attended the University of Florida earning a Bachelor of Science degree in Public Recreation in 1992.

 Sport

-Ackerman was a running back for the University of Florida from 1988–1992.
+Ackerman was a running back for the University of Florida from 1988 to 1992.
 He received two letters in 1990 and 1991.
 He had one career touchdown versus Akron in 1990.